6 themed tours of the core exhibition

 From 19 Zamenhofa Street to 6 Anielewicza Street.
 A Time Travel Through the Muranów District – a guided tour (3 h: 2h core exhibition + 1h walking tour around the Museum)

-During our guided tour we present the thousand-year history of Polish Jews from the Middle Ages to the modern times.
-The tour covers visits to 8 galleries of the core exhibition.
-Having visited the exhibition, we set off for a one-hour guided tour around the Museum, during which our guides will present the history of this pre-war Jewish district in Warsaw.
-We will try to find hidden remnants of the Jewish Warsaw and its inhabitants.
-The participants will get acquainted with the most famous Jewish street in pre-war Muranów.
-Moreover, they will be able to see and understand how and why this part of Warsaw changed in the postwar period.
-Next, our guides will talk some more about the concept of socialist housing estate erected on the rubble of the Warsaw Ghetto, and about memorial street art dedicated to the people who had once resided in Muranów.
+During our guided tour, we take you on a journey through the thousand-year history of Polish Jews from the Middle Ages to the modern times, presented in 8 galleries of the core exhibition.
+Having visited the exhibition, we set off for a walk around the Museum, during which our guides will present the history of this pre-war Jewish district in Warsaw and the life of its inhabitants.
+The participants will get acquainted with the most famous Jewish street in pre-war Muranów and will discover how this part of Warsaw changed in the postwar period.
+Next, our guides will discuss the concept of socialist housing estate-memorial as well as the mural commemorating the people who had once resided in Muranów.

 There are plenty of hills and steps on the tour’s route.